Large-scale Environmental Data Science with ExaGeoStatR: Simulation Studies

-Other optimization methods rather than ``Neader-Mead'' are also explored such as the default optimization option of \pkg{fields}, ``BFGS''.
+Other optimization methods rather than ``Neader-Mead'' are also explored, such as the default optimization option of {\fields }, ``BFGS''.
 As a quasi-Newton method, ``BFGS'' is fast but not stable in many cases.
-Similar to the worst result of \pkg{geoR}, the optimization jumps out after only a few steps and reports a totally incorrect results even with a decent guess of initial values.
-Even worse, both \pkg{geoR} and \pkg{fields} report errors in computing the inverse of the covariance matrix (\code{Error:error in solve.default(v\$varcov, xmat):system is computationally singular}).
+Similar to the worst result of {\geor }, the optimization jumps out after only a few steps and reports incorrect results even with a decent guess of initial values.
+Even worse, both {\geor } and {\fields } report errors in computing the inverse of the covariance matrix ({\em i.e., Error:error in solve.default(v\$varcov, xmat):system is computationally singular}).

-The experiment above shows that the \code{optim} function that both \pkg{geoR} and \pkg{fields} use is not stable with regards to the initial values, no matter what algorithm we choose.
-In addition, by simulating GRFs on an irregular grid (\code{grid = "irreg"}), few simulated GRFs can get an output without any error.
-For data on the irregular grid, locations can be dense so that the distance between certain points are too close to each other.
+The experiment above shows that the {\em optim} function used by both {\geor } and {\fields } is not stable with regards to the initial values, no matter what algorithm we choose.
+In addition, by simulating GRFs on an irregular grid ({\em grid = "irreg"}), few simulated GRFs can get the output without any error.
+For data on an irregular grid, locations can be dense so that the distances between certain points are very close to each other.
 Therefore, the columns of the covariance matrix corresponding to the dense locations can be numerically equal.
-For the data on a unit square, we find that \pkg{ExaGeoStatR} may only have the singularity problem when the closest distance is less than \code{1e-8}.
-On the contrary, the problem occurs when the smallest distance is close to \code{1e-4} for \pkg{fields} and \pkg{geoR}.
-As a result, although \pkg{ExaGeoStatR} is designed to provide a faster computation by making use of manycore systems, the optimization algorithm it is based upon gives a more accurate and robust estimation than any algorithm in the \code{optim} function.
+For the data on a unit square, we find that \exageostatr may only have the singularity problem when the closest distance is less than {\em 1e-8}.
+On the contrary, the problem occurs when the smallest distance is close to {\em 1e-4} for {\fields } and {\geor }.
+As a result, although \exageostatr is designed to provide a faster computation by making use of manycore systems, the optimization algorithm it is based upon gives a more accurate and robust estimation than any algorithm in the {\em optim} function.